What Is a Software-Defined Vehicle?

 | Autonomy capability | None or basic ADAS | Level 2–5 automation support |

-By 2026, automakers including Hyundai, Kia, Genesis, GM, and Tesla have broadly transitioned their new lineups to SDV architecture — making this not a futuristic concept, but your current reality on the road.
-The global SDV market is projected to reach $250 billion by 2030, and understanding what that means for your insurance is critical.
+By 2026, automakers including Tesla, BYD, BMW, GM, and Hyundai have broadly transitioned their new lineups to SDV architecture — making this not a futuristic concept, but your current reality on the road.
+The SDV market was valued at approximately $290 billion in 2025 and is projected to reach $390 billion in 2026, growing at a CAGR of roughly 28% toward an estimated $3.4 trillion by 2035.
+Industry surveys show 57% of automotive software professionals are actively developing SDV architectures, and SDVs are expected to represent at least 90% of new vehicles by 2029.
+Understanding what that growth means for your insurance is critical.

 How OTA Updates Complicate Your Insurance Coverage